 Financing conditions are rare across most jurisdictions, although not wholly unusual in the PRC.
-Financing conditions are occasionally seen in the US market permits a much higher level of conditionality than is usual in Europe or Asia.
+Financing conditions are occasionally seen in the US market, which permits a much higher level of conditionality than is usual in Europe or many Asian jurisdictions.
 US private equity deals will often include the repetition of representations and warranties and the absence of litigation as conditions, third-party consents will be conditions, and “no material adverse effect” conditions are often included as well.
 In some jurisdictions, the COVID-19 pandemic has resulted in MAC termination rights being agreed more frequently.

 Whatever the approach to conditionality, break fees are rare in almost all jurisdictions.
-The notable exception to this is the USA, where a buyer is typically required to pay a reverse break fee if it exercises a termination right.
-This reverse break fee is often linked to a failure to secure debt financing.
+The notable exception to this is the USA, where a buyer is typically required to pay a reverse break fee if it exercises a termination right, particularly if a debt financing was included and not satisfied.

 In general, the allocation of risk favours private equity funds, which are very unwilling to accept liabilities on exit.
 Typically, therefore, they do not provide commercial warranties or indemnities.
 In all markets, warranty protection is subject to a raft of limitations, such as caps, thresholds and de minimis provisions.
 Indemnity protection has more bespoke limitations.